estudio-hawara/bakus-pakus/docs/docs/intro.md

 ## Overview

-**Bakus-Pakus** is a lightweight JavaScript library designed for creating railroad diagrams from Extended Backus-Naur Form (EBNF) grammars.
+**Choo-Choo** is a lightweight TypeScript library designed for creating railroad diagrams from Extended Backus-Naur Form (EBNF) grammars.
 This library provides a simple and efficient way to visualize formal grammar specifications.

 ## Key Features